Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

--  This preference allows the system administrator to determine if users will be able to set and see an :ref:`item type icon` the catalog on both the OPAC and the Staff Client.
+-  This preference allows the system administrator to determine if users will be able to set and see an item type icon the catalog on both the OPAC and the Staff Client.
 The images will display in both the OPAC and the Staff Client/Intranet.
 If images of item types are disabled, text labels for item types will still appear